Domiii/dbux/dbux-code/README.md

 | dbux.debug.env         | object | {}                                                | Custom program environment variables available via `process.env` (probably not working yet).                                                                              |

 <!-- dbux:codeConfig end -->

+# Dbux Runtime Server

+The 📡 runtime server is hosted by the Dbux VSCode extension to receive runtime data reported by @dbux/runtime.
+It automatically turns on the first time you start using Dbux from the extension GUI.

+If you want to invoke Dbux independently, make sure to press the button in the "Applications" view to start the server (if not started already).

 # How does Dbux work